Vinaystwt/xautanchor/README.md

 XAU₮Anchor executes tasks autonomously, manages capital, and interacts with on-chain logic (WDK-native Aave V3 lending, x402 micropayments) under strictly defined constraints.
 Builders defined the rules.
 The agent does the work.
 Value settles on-chain.

-To elevate XAU₮Anchor from a trading script to institutional-grade economic infrastructure, V1.3 introduces four critical trust layers:
+To elevate XAU₮Anchor from a trading script to institutional-grade economic infrastructure, XAU₮Anchor four critical trust layers:
 1. **AI-to-AI Governance (Multi-Sig):** Execution is decoupled from risk.
 The primary agent cannot execute trades without a cryptographic co-signature from an independent, sovereign Risk Node.
 2. **Zero-Knowledge Intent Proofs:** Before any WDK transaction is signed, the agent generates a SHA-256 cryptographic commitment of its LLM reasoning (), establishing a verifiable off-chain prep layer.
 3. **Self-Sustaining Economy:** The agent utilizes the x402 protocol to autonomously fund its own oracle data via USDT micropayments.